bradymholt/jsh/README.md

 npm install -g jsh
 ```

 Once it is installed globally, you can write your script with a jsh [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) which will allow your script to be executed directly, with the globally installed jsh loaded at runtime.
+Run `which jsh` to locate the absolute path the jsh and use that for the shebang path.

 ```
 #!/usr/local/bin/jsh